Flying with CBD?

 *This tool is being updated regularly as responses are received.

 You depend on CBD for daily functioning, clarity, and relief.
-Whether you’ve been experiencing its benefits for quite a while – or only just recently began using it – CBD has become a part of your routine.
+Basically, CBD has become a part of your routine.

 But today you’re taking a trip that involves a flight…